John-SW-Elliott/RememberMed/README.md

 #### 4. Alarms can fail

 Alerts depend on your device's operating system.
-Battery saving, do-not- disturb, shutdown, missing permissions, a system update or simply clearing the app from memory can delay or prevent an alarm.
+Battery saving, do-not-disturb, shutdown, missing permissions, a system update or simply clearing the app from memory can delay or prevent an alarm.
 No reminder app controls this.

 Treat RememberMed as support, never as the only safeguard.
 Where a delayed dose carries risk, keep a second form of control.